ippontech/blog-usa/posts/continuous-code-quality.md

 date: 2010-01-23T10:00:00.000Z
 title: Implement a Continuous Code Quality approach
 ---
-Imagine your self waking up in the morning and find a huge puddle of water in the middle of your kitchen, the first thing people start doing is to find the water leak and fix it.
-Once is done we can start to clean up the mess.
+Imagine waking up in the morning and find a huge puddle of water in the middle of your kitchen.
+The first thing people start doing is to find the water leak and fix it.
+Once this is done, we can start to cleaning up the mess.
 Code quality in a development project should be treated exactly the same.

 In a traditional approach of quality, the development team should audit the code before each publication.
 This is not always the right approach in the long term: